 SENIOR DIRECTOR OF PROJECTS

-Casey Farmer is the Director of Research at ALG Research.
+Casey Farmer is the Senior Director of Projects at ALG Research.
 She is responsible for overseeing client research and the development of ALGR’s analytical capabilities.
 Casey graduated from the College of William and Mary in 2003 with a degree in Anthropology and Mathematics.
-Most recently Casey attended Georgia State University where she received a Master’s in 2010 in Quantitative/Educational Research with a focus on statistical analysis.
+Most recently Casey attended Georgia State University where she received a master’s in 2010 in Quantitative/Educational Research with a focus on statistical analysis.

 Prior to joining ALG, Casey worked for many years with a wilderness therapy program in Northeast Georgia Mountains.
 She is a dedicated runner and enjoys spending time outside with her husband and two sons in Montgomery where they live.